Liamarii/WebApis/README.md

 - Supporting tests to confirm protobuf works.
 - Generic methods to serialize and deserialize protobuf files easily.
 - Added cancellation tokens to the vehicles controller.
+- Fake a response with Moq in a test
+- Fake a response with NHibernate in a test.
+- Get a consuming service to take in and deserialise protobuf.

 Ideas:
 - Add scoped logging on the other service.